H0w We G0t 0ur Name

 The settlement of the Paiutes on the Warm Springs Reservation began in 1879 when 38 Paiutes moved to Warm Springs from the Yakama Reservation.
 These 38 people, along with many other Paiutes, had been forced to move to the Yakama Reservation and Fort Vancouver after joining the Bannocks in a war against the U.S. Army.
-Eventually more of them came, and they became a permanent part of the Warm Springs Reservation.
+Eventually, more of them came and became a permanent part of the Warm Springs Reservation.

 In 1934, Congress passed the Indian Reorganization Act (Wheeler-Howard Act) to revitalize Indian communities and to bolster Indian tribes as governments.
-The IRA recognized the necessity for tribal governments to manage their own affairs and offered Federal assistance to tribes organizing under its provisions.
-The Warm Springs, Wasco, and Paiute tribes studied the IRA carefully before deciding to accept its terms.
+The IRA recognized the necessity for tribal governments to manage their affairs and offered Federal assistance to tribes organizing under its provisions.
+The Warm Springs, Wasco, and Paiute tribes carefully studied the IRA before accepting its terms.

 In 1937, the three tribes organized as the Confederated Tribes of the Warm Springs Reservation of Oregon by adopting a constitution and by-laws for tribal government.
 In 1938, they formally accepted a corporate charter from the United States for their business endeavors.
 These organizational documents declared a new period of tribal self-government on the Warm Springs Reservation.

-The Columbia River Plateau and Basin provided a rich life for the first people of the region.
+The Columbia River Plateau and Basin provided a rich life for the region's first people.
 A dynamic culture flourished along this artery of life.
 The people shared similar languages, cultures, diets, religions, a history of interaction, and a sharing of common resources and trade.
-The Columbia River and lands provided salmon, the foothills and mountain slopes were plentiful with deer, roots and berries that sustained a healthy diet.
+The Columbia River and lands provided salmon, and the foothills and mountain slopes were plentiful with deer, roots, and berries that sustained a healthy diet.